huggingface/blog/inferentia-llama2.md

 ## Generate text using a neuron model on AWS Inferentia 2

-Once your model has been exported, you can generate text using the transformers library, as it has been described in [details in this previous post](https://huggingface.co/blog/how-to-generate).
+Once your model has been exported, you can generate text using the transformers library, as it has been described in [detail in this previous post](https://huggingface.co/blog/how-to-generate).

 ```
 >>> from transformers import AutoTokenizer